 To determine your single family residential setbacks, you must first determine what your zoning district is.
-Zoning district designations may be found by locating your property on our zoning maps [Link to document central maps webpage].
-Once you have determined your zoning, you may refer to the setbacks summary maps [Link to document central maps webpage].
+Zoning district designations may be found by locating your property on our interactive zoning map.
+Once you have determined your zoning, you may refer to the setbacks summary maps.
 For more information, please call 623-773-7200.

 Can I run a business from my home?

 Some businesses can be operated out of a home if they do not increase the level of activity in a neighborhood.
 These businesses are referred to as home occupations.
 Certain criteria must be satisfied and licensing is required.
-A complete listing of criteria [Link to /Zoning_Ordinances/14_03_GeneralProvisions-Jan2008.pdf ] is available online or by calling the City of Peoria Planning Division at 623-773-7200.
+A complete listing of criteria is available by calling the City of Peoria Planning Division at 623-773-7200.

 What steps are taken in the annexation process?